Branch: Army Intelligence Service (AIS)

 One evening at midnight, while on the night shift in the ASA operations building at Bear Cat, one of the intercept operators motioned me over to his station, took off his headset and put them on my ears.
 I heard classical music playing; perplexed, I asked about the music, he replied, “The Chinese National Anthem.
 They play it every evening as their communications networks are closed down for the night.”
 There I was in a plywood operations building at Bear Cat, Vietnam listening to an evening concert from China.
 I was in awe.
 That particular ASA intercept operator was doing his assigned job; gathering intelligence information listening to prescribed Chinese networks a thousand miles north of Bear Cat.

-When, in the early 60’s, Army Security Agency units were first assigned to work in Vietnam, someone from the ASA brain-power department in Vint Hills Farms, MD decided that it was appropriate to mask the intelligence gathering mission of ASA by giving them a clandestine or secret name while serving in Vietnam.
-Thus Army Security Agency units serving in Vietnam were re-designated “Radio Research Companies, Battalions and Group”.
+When, in the early 60’s, Army Security Agency units were first assigned to work in Vietnam, someone from the ASA brain-power department in Vint Hills Farms, MD decided that it was appropriate to mask the intelligence gathering mission of ASA by assigning a clandestine/secret name for ASA units serving in Vietnam.
+Thus, Army Security Agency units in Vietnam were re-designated “Radio Research Companies, Battalions and Group”.
 Obviously hiding our mission to no one.
-We just shook our heads.

 During February of 1967, long lengths of 10″ x 10″ square timbers and an approximately 100 gallon water tank were delivered to our company site at Bear Cat; a company “water tower” was constructed.
 Although the days were hot, the water in the tank was always cold for the night shift.
 Shortly after the water tower was constructed several scrounging officers and NCO’s from the company took a trip to the repo depot at Long Bien to pick up some discarded PSP (pierced steel planking) with which to elevate our main company streets and eliminate slogging through water and mud during the wet seasons.
 We found the PSP and while there an alert ASA motor pool NCO spotted an M151 jeep that had hit a land mine and been somewhat mangled.
 He and another motor pool NCO quickly evaluated the jeep and found that the engine of the M151 appeared undamaged, they unbolted the engine from its frame and hoisted it into the back of the motor pool’s 5 ton wrecker.
 They also stripped the dashboard and wiring out of the jeep and squirreled that away under sheets of PSP.
 The gate guards at the repo depot didn’t notice the motor and gauges on our way out.
 Back at Bear Cat the motor pool guys crafted motor mounts for the M151 engine and installed engine and the whole dashboard shabang in a sound-proof enclosure under the water tower.
 Cold water from the water tower was piped down into the cooling side of the engine and hot water from the running and heated engine was pumped back out and up into an auxiliary water tank on the water tower.
 Day or night, when one of the men wanted a hot shower, they’d go to the dashboard of the repurposed M151 engine, hit the starter and a few minutes later the auxiliary water tank had hot water and they had hot showers.
 A Major from the MI unit next to us noted the hot shower arrangement and asked if he could come over for hot showers, too.
 In the spirit of intelligence camaraderie, we said, “certainly,” and cut a hole in the fence between the MI and ASA units; a fence hole for which our motor pool expertly fabricated and welded a sturdy metal gate for him.
 The Major was pleased.